squidfunk/mkdocs-material/docs/insiders/index.md

 ### Compatibility

-_We're running an open source project and want to make sure that users can change and build the documentation without having access to Insiders.
+_We're running an open source project and want to allow outside collaborators to run and build our documentation without having access to Insiders.
 Is this still possible?_

 Yes.
 Insiders is compatible with Material for MkDocs.
-Almost all new features are implemented behind feature flags; almost all configuration changes are backward-compatible.
-This means that developers will be able to build the documentation locally with Material for MkDocs and when they push their changes, it can be built with Insiders (e.g. as part of GitHub Actions).
+Almost all new features and configuration options are either backward-compatible or implemented behind feature flags.
+This means that developers are able to build the documentation locally with Material for MkDocs and when they push their changes, it can be built with Insiders (e.g. as part of GitHub Actions).

-When using built-in plugins that are solely available via Insiders, it might be necessary to split the `mkdocs.yml` configuration into a base configuration, and one with plugin overrides.
-Note that this is a limitation of MkDocs, which can be mitigated by using [configuration inheritance].
+When using built-in plugins that are exclusive to Insiders, it's recommended to split configuration into a base `mkdocs.yml` and one with plugin overrides via [configuration inheritance].

 See the [getting started guide] for more information.